jannapps/blythe-zlom/readme.md

 to the blythe group, so the config script should also do
 	`# chmod 660 /dev/hidg0`
 	`# chgrp blythe /dev/hidg0`

+## Hardware
+1. Attach the RPi Zero to the inside of your machine
+2. Connect the middlemost MicroUSB port on the RPi to a port on your machine
+3. Connect the RPi's GPIO pins 9 and 11 to the two reset pins on the motherboard

+Step 3 can be more complicated, due to the fact that you need to differentiate between the ground and signal pins on both the RPi and your machine's motherboard.
+Pin 9 is the ground and 11 is the signal on the RPi, and you should check your motherboard's documentation to see how that is set up on your machine.

+While it would make sense for the RPi Zero to be inside the box you want to manage, it's not strictly necessary, as long as your female-to-female two-pin cable is long enough to connect to the motherboard's reset pins.

 # Sending the reset signal